-The estimated groundwater in storage in the upper 1,200 and 1,500 feet of the aquifer, based on specific yield of 0.11, is 25 and 30 MAF, respectively.
+The estimated groundwater in storage in the basin-fill aquifer within 1,200 and 1,500 feet below land surface, based on specific yield of 0.11, is 25 and 30 MAF, respectively.

 Table 3-3 presents a conceptual groundwater budget for the West Salt River Valley groundwater sub-basin from Anning (2010).
 The sub-basin is overdrafted with outflows exceeding inflows by approximately 67,000 AF/yr.
 As shown in Table 3-3, agriculture return flows account for nearly two-thirds of groundwater recharge in the West Salt River Valley groundwater sub-basin.
 Future land-use changes that reduce irrigated acreage would decrease this source of recharge.